openforis/sepal-doc/docs/source/team/style_guide.rst

 SEPAL documentation style guide
 -------------------------------

-*Learn the basics of* SEPALSTYLE *to help maintain useful, clear, concise, consistent and fluid writing.*
+*Learn the basics of* SEPALSTYLE *to help maintain writing that is useful, clear, concise, consistent and fluid*

 Goals and principles